google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

 book_path: /web/updates/_book.yaml
 description: Background fetch lets you handle large downloads, even if the browser closes.

-{# wf_updated_on: 2018-10-09 #}
+{# wf_updated_on: 2018-12-03 #}
-{# wf_published_on: 2018-10-05 #}
+{# wf_published_on: 2018-12-03 #}
 {# wf_tags: serviceworker #}
 {# wf_featured_image: /web/updates/images/generic/timeline.png #}
-{# wf_featured_snippet: Background fetch lets you handle large downloads, even if the browser closes. #}
+{# wf_featured_snippet: Background Fetch lets you handle large downloads, even if the browser closes. #}
 {# wf_blink_components: Blink>BackgroundFetch #}

-# Introducing background fetch {: .page-title }
+# Introducing Background Fetch {: .page-title }

 {% include "web/_shared/contributors/jakearchibald.html" %}

-In 2015 we [introduced background sync](/web/updates/2015/12/background-sync) which allows the service worker to defer work until the user has connectivity.
+In 2015 we [introduced Background Sync](/web/updates/2015/12/background-sync) which allows the service worker to defer work until the user has connectivity.
 This means the user could type a message, hit send, and leave the site knowing that the message will be sent either now, or when they have connectivity.

-It's a useful feature, but it requires the service worker to be alive for the duration of the "work".
+It's a useful feature, but it requires the service worker to be alive for the duration of the fetch.
 That isn't a problem for short bits of work like sending a message, but if the task takes too long the browser will kill the service worker, otherwise it's a risk to the user's privacy and battery.

 So, what if you need to download something that might take a long time, like a movie, podcasts, or levels of a game.
-That's what background fetch is for.
-Background fetch is a [web standard](https://wicg.github.io/background-fetch/) implemented behind the *Experimental Web Platform features* flag in Chrome 71.
+That's what Background Fetch is for.
+Background Fetch is a [web standard](https://wicg.github.io/background-fetch/) implemented behind the *Experimental Web Platform features* flag in Chrome 71.

-Here's a quick two minute demo showing the traditional state of things, vs using background fetch:
+Here's a quick two minute demo showing the traditional state of things, vs using Background Fetch:

 <div class="video-wrapper-full-width" style="padding-bottom: 100%">
   <iframe class="devsite-embedded-youtube-video" data-video-id="eLfgf2ZvFpo"